Best Compound Interest Investments in Canada and the USA (2026)

 Guaranteed Investment Certificates (GICs) — Canada

 A GIC is a deposit product that pays a fixed interest rate for a fixed term.
-Your principal and return are guaranteed by the issuing institution (up to CDIC limits of $100,000 per depositor per category [SOURCE NEEDED — CDIC]).
+Your principal and return are guaranteed by the issuing institution (within CDIC deposit insurance limits, which apply per depositor per insured category at each member institution [1]).

 How GICs compound: